swiss-seismological-service/scrtdd/README.md

 scrtdd --dump-catalog myCatalog.csv --verbosity=3 --console=1 [db options]
 ```

-The above command will generate three files (*event.csv*, *phase.csv* and *stations.csv*) which contain the information needed by `scrtdd` to relocate the selected events (see the `Troubleshooting` paragraph for details on how to specify a database connection):
+The above command will generate three files (*event.csv*, *phase.csv* and *stations.csv*) which contain the information needed by `scrtdd` to relocate the selected events:

 E.g. *file event.csv*